Main Index Pre-Tour Post-Tour Articles Previous Next

 Beauty and song, born when Gondwana was joined

 Birds are a class of life that I have always found appealing, though I had never put forth much effort towards learning about, or observing, the impressive variety of species of the feathered kind.
 However, I did have a goal, during most of my adult life, to see parrots in the wild, as they had long been extinct from my home region and I found them to be generally intriguing.
 That aspiration was technically fulfilled during my Cuba Tour in 02002, and my Madagascar Tour of 02003, though the fleeting sightings I made in those cases were not exactly satisfying.
 Everything changed on the first days of the Tour of Gondwana, both in the urban zone of Melbourne during the first day after the Pacific crossing, and in Tasmania during the first cycling day, when, without any unusual efforts on my part, beautiful parrots presented themselves in their full glory for my admiration.
 From that point forward I was hooked, and, I suppose, I now consider myself to be a birdwatcher.
 That activity was one I had rarely considered in prior years, and certainly would never have thought of doing during a long bicycle tour.
 Nevertheless, before long I began to consider any day that included the observation of a new bird species as a great day, no matter how heavy traffic was along the way, or how exhausting the terrain had proven to be.
-By the time I reached the latter Stages, my occasional digressions sneaking across a field somewhere, in order to get a decent photo of the next bird, began to contribute to my increasingly dawdling cycling pace.
+By the time I reached the latter Stages, my occasional digressions sneaking across a farmer's field somewhere, in order to get a decent photo of the next bird, began to contribute to my increasingly dawdling cycling pace.

 Somewhere along the way, I began to wonder: What should be the signature bird family for Gondwana?
 That is, what family of birds, not in a strictly taxonomic perspective, of course, would most make one think;